International College, Beirut: Schools

 The Secondary School is a three-year cycle made up of four separate programs: The Lebanese Baccalaureate Program which follows a curriculum set by the Lebanese Ministry of Education; The French Baccalaureate Program which follows a curriculum set by the French Ministry of Education; the International Baccalaureate (IB) Diploma Program; and The American College Preparatory Program (CPP), a non-baccalaureate diploma program.

-IC's Ain Aar campus holds two schools.
+IC's Ain A'ar campus holds two schools.
 The Lower School for students from nursery to Grade 3 and the Upper School for students from Grade 4 to Grade 9 inclusive.
 Both Ain Aar schools follow the same curriculum as applied in the Ras Beirut campus.

-Secondary School programs
+High school programs

 The Lebanese Baccalaureate Program, which follows a curriculum set by the Lebanese Ministry of Education, is available to all students in either an English or French track for core subjects including math and sciences.
 In the French track, English is taught as a third language and vice versa.
 In both tracks, Social Studies, History, Geography, Civics, Sociology and Economics, are taught in Arabic with the study of Arabic literature and language mandatory.
 In the second year, students chose a focus in humanities or sciences, and specialize in the third year.

 The French Baccalaureate Program, which follows a curriculum set by the French Ministry of Education, is designed to meet the needs of foreign and Lebanese students who wish to pursue the French Baccalaureate.
 All core subjects are taught in French.
 Upon successful completion of the Lebanese or French Baccalaureate program, students are eligible to enter at the sophomore level in all Lebanese and many European and North American universities.
 Some students pursue both the Lebanese and French Baccalaureate simultaneously.